watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * FP: responsible for providing an SR-aware network, classifying services, and applying SFC for each flow.
    * Provide SRv6-aware function using End.AN.
    * Flow classification and TE application with PBR.
-   * Redundancy and protection with Anycast and Fast Reroute.
+   * Redundancy and protection with Anycast and FRR.
 * CP: responsible for controlling Service Segment, calculating SR Policy including SFC, and providing classification rules for each flow.
    * Collecting link-state including SRv6 locator, prefix, behavior, and delay.
    * Calculating and provisioning SR Policies.